open-minded13/learn-git-and-bash-easily/README.md

 ## What's Inside?

 - **Bash Usage Note.md**: Dive into the world of Bash with our comprehensive guide.
 It includes explanations, usage examples, and practice exercises for common Bash commands.
-Perfect for those starting or looking to refine their command line skills.
-[View Bash Guide](Bash%20Usage%20Note.md)
+Perfect for those starting or looking to refine their command line skills. 👉 Checkout: [View Bash Guide](Bash%20Usage%20Note.md)

 - **Git Usage Note.md**: Master the essentials of Git with detailed descriptions of key Git commands, their usage, and examples.
-This guide is essential for anyone who wants to learn how to manage versions of their projects efficiently.
-[View Git Guide](Git%20Usage%20Note.md)
+This guide is essential for anyone who wants to learn how to manage versions of their projects efficiently. 👉 Checkout:[View Git Guide](Git%20Usage%20Note.md)

 - **Git Workflow Exercise.md**: Put your Git skills to test with our practical exercises.
-This hands-on guide walks you through a typical Git workflow, helping you understand how to manage a project with real-world scenarios.
-[View Git Workflow Exercises](Git%20Workflow%20Exercise.md)
+This hands-on guide walks you through a typical Git workflow, helping you understand how to manage a project with real-world scenarios. 👉 Checkout:[View Git Workflow Exercises](Git%20Workflow%20Exercise.md)

 ## Getting Started